Clemapfel/jluna/docs/manual.md

 + `.first` is a symbol that is the name of the corresponding parameter
 + `.second` is the parameter upper type bound.

-In case of `T`, the upper bound `Base.Integer` because we restricted it as such in the declaration.
-For `U`, there is no restriction which is why its upper bound is the default: `Any`.
+In case of `T`, the upper bound is `Base.Integer`, because we restricted it as such in the declaration.
+For `U`, there is no restriction, which is why its upper bound is the default: `Any`.

 We can retrieve the number of parameters directly using `get_n_parameters()`.
 This saves allocating the vector of pairs.